 Remuneration Pledge in accordance with the Charter

-Sturgeon Ventures as of 1st October 2016 will incentivise senior management and all the team with special projects – performance fees, linked to the pledged targets being met.
+Sturgeon Ventures from 1st October 2016 incentivises senior management and all the team with special projects – performance fees, linked to the pledged targets being met.

-We will report on the progress of these targets on this page through our the year to October 2018.
+We will report on the progress of these targets on this page.

 Monitoring and Evaluation